-In order to sccomodate a wide range of ages the following levels are offered.
+In order to accommodate a wide range of ages the following levels are offered.

-TARGET: The TARGET level is broken down into six components each used to spark curiosity in the game of golf, meet new people, and have fun.
-In the TARGET level The First Tee concepts of interpersonal skills and self-management are the focus of each lesson.
-The TARGET level is for 5 and 6 year olds.
+TARGET: The TARGET level is broken down into six components which are used to spark curiosity in the game of golf, meet new people, and have fun.
+In the TARGET level, The First Tee concepts of interpersonal skills and self-management are the focus of each lesson.
+The TARGET level is for 5 and 6 year old participants.

-PLAYer: The PLAYer level helps establish the foundation for young people to become life-long PLAYers of the game.
-By creating opportunities for new PLAYers to get on the golf course and play as soon as they enter The First Tee, they are exposed to the game where and how it is played; have more fun learning skills of the game; are provided opportunities for appreciating the game; and, as a result, develop and play the game.
-The PLAYer level starts at 7 years old and is the introductory level for all PLAYErs new to The First Tee.
+PLAYer: The PLAYer level (PLAYer 1, PLAYer 2, & PLAYer 3) helps to establish the foundation for young people to become lifelong PLAYers of the game of golf.
+The PLAYer level starts at 7 years old and is the introductory level for all PLAYers new to The First Tee.
 The PLAYer level introduces the Nine Core Values and incorporates them into each lesson.
-(TARGET enrollment is not a requirement to participate at the PLAYEr level)
+(TARGET enrollment is not a requirement to participate at the PLAYer level).

-Par: The Par level PLAYers are introduced to the mental side of playing golf while learning skills that will help them on and off the golf course.
-The Main focus of the Par level is to assist PLAYers in acquiring several self-management techniques that will help them in managing their thoughts, emotions, and behaviors in order to perform at their best on and off the golf course.
-The focus of the Par core lessons is on internal self-management and this awareness helps provide the underpinnings for the external self-management and goals setting skills PLAYers will acquire at the Birdie and Eagle levels.
-The ideal age for cognitive, emotional, and physical readiness for the Par level is 9 years old.
+PAR: The PAR level (PAR 1, PAR 2, & PAR 3) participants are introduced to the intellectual side of playing golf while learning skills that will help them on and off the golf course.
+The main focus of the PAR level is to assist participants in acquiring several self-management techniques that will help them in managing their thoughts, emotions, and behaviors in order to perform at their best on and off the golf course.
+The focus of the PAR core lessons is on self-management which helps to provide the underpinnings for the external self-management and goal setting skills PLAYers will acquire at the Birdie and Eagle levels.
+The ideal age for cognitive, emotional, and physical readiness for the PAR level is 9 years old.

-Birdie: The Birdie level the life skill focus is on goal setting.
-PLAYers with the ability to set and pursue their own goals will have a greater sense of purpose, direction, and motivation in their lives.
-The purpose of the Birdie level is to help PLAYers learn how to identify personal goals and to develop strategy for reaching their goals.
-The ideal age for cognitive, emotional, and physical readiness for the Birdie level is 11 years old.
+Birdie: In the Birdie level (Birdie 1, Birdie 2, & Birdie 3), the life skill focus is on goal setting.
+Participants with the ability to set and pursue their own goals will have a greater sense of purpose, direction, and motivation in their lives.
+The purpose of the Birdie level is to help participants learn how to identify personal goals and to develop strategy for reaching their goals.
+The ideal age of cognitive, emotional, and physical readiness for the Birdie level is 11 years old.

-Eagle: The Eagle level the focus is on developing the PLAYer in all aspects of golf and life.
-PLAYers build on the self-management, interpersonal skills, and goal setting techniques of the PLAYer, Par, and Birdie levels with a specific emphasis on resilience skills, conflict resolution, and planning for the future.
+Eagle: During the Eagle level (Eagle 1, Eagle 2, & Eagle 3), the focus is on developing the participant in all aspects of golf and life.
+Participants build on the self-management, interpersonal skills, and goal setting techniques of the PLAYer, Par, and Birdie levels with a specific emphasis on resilience skills, conflict resolution, and planning for the future.
 The Eagle level has a mandatory starting age of 13 years old.